Montenegro Pride: 2015

+2016

 The fourth Montenegrin Pride parade organized by Montenegro Pride was held on December 17, 2016. in Podgorica under the message "Family Values".
 About 200 people from the LGBTIQ community and supporters participated in the parade.
-The event was ensured by strict police security but it went without any incidents.
+The event was protected by strict police security, which ensured it went without any incidents.

 The slogan of the fourth Pride Parade was chosen by the Pride Organizing Committee after the incident of three men beating a minor in Podgorica under the false assumption that he is a member of the LGBTIQ community, since he and his family support equal rights and regularly attend pride and related events in Montenegro.
 Physical attack was accompanied by death threats.
 In 2016. attacks on the LGBTIQ individuals were on the increase.
-The frequency of these attacks is a direct consequence of the negative comments and condemnations of the LGBTI community by the Metropolitanate of Montenegro and the Littoral and its leaders.
+The frequency of these attacks is a direct consequence of the negative comments and condemnations of the LGBTIQ community by the Metropolitanate of Montenegro and the Littoral and its leaders.

 In addition to community members, organizers, and a large number of family members, the event was also attended by the Montenegrin Minister of Human and Minority Rights, Meto Zenka, and the Minister of Culture, Jank Ljumović.
-The presence of Minister Zenka, who is a member of the Albanian national minority in Montenegro, was a sign of progress in its attitudes towards the LGBTI community, given that his predecessor from the same minority party, Ferhat Dinosa, refused to attend the pride in 2012.
+The presence of Minister Zenka, who is a member of the Albanian national minority in Montenegro, was a sign of progress in its attitudes towards the LGBTIQ community, given that his predecessor from the same minority party, Ferhat Dinosa, refused to attend the pride in 2012.